xan1242/TF-MultiFix/README.md

 To open the MultiFix Configuration window, press R + Triangle while the WLAN switch is ON.

-On PPSSPP you can usually find this in the button mapping configuration menu.
+On PPSSPP you can usually find the WLAN switch in the button mapping configuration menu.
+Simply map "WLAN" to any button (I recommend one of the thumbsticks).

-On a real PSP, it's a switch you have to engage physically.
+On a real PSP, it's a toggle switch you have to engage physically, usually located at the top of the unit.

 The configuration is saved inside the game save directory as a file `TF-Multifix.cfg`